quicaxd/Exela-V2.0/README.md

 <!-- Content -->
 <h1 id="exela-stealer">Exela Stealer</h1>
 <p>Exela Stealer, a powerful and feature-rich tool, offers the following functionalities:<br>
-   <a href="https://t.me/ExelaStealer">Exela Stealer</a> - Join our Telegram channel for the latest developments
+   <a href="https://t.me/ExelaStealer">Our Telegram Adress</a> - Join our Telegram channel for the latest developments
 </p>

 <!-- Features Section -->